Top

 • MasterClass : My high school kids have loved these online classes taught by experts in their fields.
 Classes from the likes of Neil Gaiman, Hans Zimmer, Gordon Ramsey, Natalie Portman, Itzak Perlman, incredible!
 Every class is available for the one-year membership fee, and it works for the whole family (I called them and asked).
 I have been taking the Art of Negotiation class and I have really enjoyed it, these are meant for adults too.

 • Gymnastic Bodies: Incredible strength/flexibility courses for high schoolers and beyond.
+My sons have particularly found great value in these Gym Fit courses.

 • Personal Finance: This is an incredible free course that gives an excellent foundation in personal finances, for high schoolers up to adults.
 We did it together with our older kids and it is a wonderful course with a Christian stewardship perspective!